kjackson1998/EmpyrionFreeDaCursor/README.md

 # [Empyrion](https://empyriongame.com/) Free Da Cursor

 [Empyrion](https://empyriongame.com/) confines the cursor to the window even when the cursor is visible (not being used for mouselook/steering).
-Unless the game had edge panning, which it does not seem to that I can tell, confing the mouse cursor is more an annoyance than useful.
+Unless the game had edge panning, which it does not seem to that I can tell, confining the mouse cursor is more an annoyance than useful.
 This frees the cursor from this evil tyranny.

 # Prerequisites